Fish Pass

 Work was completed in October 2023 and included:

-• Creating carefully designed structures at either end of the new river channel.
-This is to attract fish and control water flow.
+• New structures at either end of the new river channel to attract fish and control water flow.

-• Creating 3 backwater features.
-These will create a refuge habitat for fish and a pond like habitat to attract a range of wildlife
+• Three backwater features to create a refuge habitat for fish and a pond-like habitat to attract a range of wildlife

-• Using dug out soil to create a long mound to create habitat for wildlife.
-The mound will also shelter the nature reserve from road noise.
+• A long mound to create habitat for wildlife and shelter the nature reserve from road noise.

 • Planting wetland plants alongside the new river channel.